Basic On-Page SEO Techniques

 "On-Page SEO" is the practice of optimizing the content and HTML code for an individual web-page so that it ranks higher in search engine results for a particular phrase.

 "Off-Page SEO" refers to linkbacks and other external ranking signals like Local SEO efforts.

-Start with these BASIC On-Page SEO Components
+BASIC On-Page SEO Components

 The trickier part of this step is determining your keyword phrase.